Who needs category theory?: A dialog on category theory and its applications in computing

+\Ar Topological quantum computation employs two-dimensional quasiparticles called anyons \cite{FKLW,Kitaev}.
+What is relevant for our purposes here is that the generally accepted mathematical basis for the theory of anyons is the framework of modular tensor categories.
+That framework, as presented in \cite{Wang} or \cite{PP} or \cite{G225} involves a substantial amount of category theory and is, as a result, considered rather difficult to understand.

-It turns out, however, that the only mathematically sound theory of topological quantum computing in the literature is based on category theory; see \cite{PP,Wang} for example.
-Why?
-Is this an accident of history, another nail for the categorical hammer, or there is more to it?
+Why is the only mathematically sound theory of anyons in the literature based on category theory?
+The skeptic among us suspected that this is just an accident of history, another nail for the categorical hammer.
+Hence the idea to ``decategorize" the theory of anyons.

-We have been debating this question for a while, and now we agree that something like category theory is necessary for the purpose.
-The goal of this note is to give a high-level explanation of that necessity, which avoids details and which suggests that the case of topological quantum computing is far from unique.
+As we worked on the decategorization project, we realized that, surprisingly, category theory --- or something like category theory --- is necessary for the theory of anyon computations.

+\Qn Can you explain to me, who knows nothing about anyons, why category theory is necessary for the purpose?
+Is the reason specific to the anyon theory?

+\Ar The reason seems to us more generic and not at all specific to the anyon theory, but at this point we do not have other natural examples where category theory is necessary for the same reason.

+In the next section, we will try to illustrate the reason behind the necessity of category theory (or something like it) for the theory of anyons.